oehme/oehme.github.io/02-about.md

 My name is Stefan Oehme and I love making other people more productive.

-I'm a developer and team leader at [Gradle](https://gradle.org).
-I will be sharing Gradle tips and background stories as well as lessons learned from working on such a large open source project.
+I'm an independent software developer, specializing in developer productivity and performance.
+I previously was an engineer at [Gradle](https://gradle.org), working both on the open source build tool and enterprise offerings.

+In my free time I enjoy bouldering, RPGs and of course spending time with my wife and friends.
 ![me](/images/me.png)

 # Contact